martenbjork/reorder-items/README.md

 e34094bf-e62a-4056-b145-d5698cf8bb9d  | 1
 ```

-Your front end fetches these items through an API and stores them as an array:
+Your front end fetches these items and stores them as state:

 ```ts
 [